apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/configuration/configuration.md

 :::

-2. View the status of the parameter reconfiguration.
+2. View the status of the parameter configuration.

    ```bash
    kbcli cluster describe-ops xxx -n default
    ```

-3. Connect to the database to verify whether the parameters are modified
+3. Connect to the database to verify whether the parameters are configured as expected.

    ```bash
    kbcli cluster connect mongodb-cluster